smartcat-labs/cassandra-diagnostics/README.md

 ### Static Configuration

 Cassandra Diagnostics uses an external configuration file in YAML format.
+You can see default configuration in [cassandra-diagnostics-default.yml](https://github.com/smartcat-labs/cassandra-diagnostics/blob/dev/cassandra-diagnostics-core/src/main/resources/cassandra-diagnostics-default.yml).
 The default name of the config file is `cassandra-diagnostics.yml` and it is expected to be found on the Cassandra classpath.
 This can be changed using property `cassandra.diagnostics.config`.
 For example, the configuration can be set explicitly by changing `cassandra-env.sh` and adding the following line:

 ```